moinshawon/moinshawon/README.md

 ## Find me around the web 🌐:  <img align="left" width="200" height="170" src="https://github.com/moinshawon/moinshawon/blob/master/funny_coding.gif" width="100%" height="100%" style="position:absolute" frameBorder="0" class="giphy-embed" allowFullScreen>
   <div>
-    • If you are a fresh graduate and want to take preparation to become a QA then, you can follow <a href="https://github.com/moinshawon/Roadmap-of-QA-for-freshers">this</a> repository. </br>
+    • If you are a fresh graduate and want to take preparation for QA, you can follow <a href="https://github.com/moinshawon/Roadmap-of-QA-for-freshers">this</a> repository. </br>
     • Check my test automation projects <a href="https://github.com/moinshawon/test-automation">here.<a> </br>
     • Share any updates, queries, thoughts on <a href="https://www.linkedin.com/in/moinshawon/">Linkedin.</a>
   </div>